-Travel Tips for Traveling to Sri Lanka with Infants or Toddlersby: Angela Walker
+Sri Lanka with Infants and Toddlersby: Angela Walker

-Actress Helen Hayes once said, “When travelling with someone, take large doses of patience and tolerance with your morning coffee” No truer words have been spoken with it comes to traveling Sri Lanka with Infants and Toddlers.
+Actress Helen Hayes once said, “When traveling with someone, take large doses of patience and tolerance with your morning coffee” No truer words have been spoken with it comes to traveling Sri Lanka with Infants and Toddlers.

 Compound that with an average flight time of 10.5 hours from London to Sri Lanka and you need all the help that you can get.